dtison/bitcoin-utilities/README.md

 See the [Bitcoin Core 30.0 release notes](https://bitcoincore.org/en/releases/30.0/).

-But, there is an important distinction:
+But, there is an important stipulation:

-**The private key itself has not become obsolete, but the RPC and Console interface for importing a WIF into a wallet did.**
+**The private key itself has not become unusable, but the RPC and Console interface for importing it into a Descriptor wallet did.**

-The modern replacement is `importdescriptors` which is incompatible with legacy Private Keys.
+The modern workflow is to use `importdescriptors` which is incompatible with legacy Private Keys.

 ---

 # Security